Your Baby’s Stranger Anxiety

 You can help your baby get comfortable with visiting relatives and new caregivers -- it may just require a bit of patience.

-- Don’t give up.
+Don’t give up.
 Remember, it may take your baby a while to adjust to new childcare settings.
-So if the first week is rocky, wait to see whether it smoothes out.
+So if the first week is rocky, wait to see whether it smooths out.

 Your Baby's Development This Week